Fongiri/oop-python/README.md

-# 🧱 OOP Assignment – Custom Class & Polymorphism Challenge
+# 🧱 OOP  – Custom Class & Polymorphism Challenge

 This project is a hands-on exercise in Object-Oriented Programming with Python.
 It contains two key parts: